LeeCampbell/IntroToRx/content/11_SchedulingAndThreading.md

 {...}
 ```

 Each of these overloads take a delegate "action" that allows you to call "action" recursively.
-This may seem a very odd signature, but it makes for a great API.
-This effectively allows you to create a recursive delegate call.
-This may be best shown with an example.
+This may seem a very odd signature, but it allows us to achieve a similar logically recursive iterative approach as you saw in [Passing state](#passing-state) section, but in a potentially simpler way.

 This example uses the most simple recursive overload.
 We have an `Action` that can be called recursively.